diazlp/bookaholic-api-expressjs/README.md

 6. **Accessing the server:**

-    Browse through `http://localhost:8000/docs` for API documentation
+    Explore the API documentation at `http://localhost:8000/docs`.

-    Using the API through `http://localhost:8000` respectively.
+    Access the API at `http://localhost:8000`.

 ## API Endpoints